alpha-b0t/.github/profile/README.md

-# Yellow Moon Capital Research
+# Electric Moon Trading Company

-Yellow Moon Capital Research is an organization dedicated to providing income and growth opportunities round the clock.
+Electric Moon Trading Company is an organization dedicated to providing income and growth opportunities round the clock.
 Our aim is to help you achieve financial success, whether you're awake, asleep, enjoying a relaxing evening under the moonlight, or indulging in a late-night bath with a glass of your favorite wine by your side.

 ## About Us

-At Yellow Moon Capital Research, we leverage quantitative strategies, algorithmic trading techniques, and cutting-edge software and technology to deliver exceptional results.
+At Electric Moon Trading Company, we leverage quantitative strategies, algorithmic trading techniques, and cutting-edge software and technology to deliver exceptional results.
 Our team of experts is committed to developing innovative investment solutions that thrive in both favorable and challenging market conditions.

 ## How We Work

 ### 24/7 Results

 We understand that the financial markets never sleep, and neither should your investments.
-With Yellow Moon Capital Research, you can rest assured that our strategies are designed to generate consistent income and growth, providing you with peace of mind around the clock.
+With Electric Moon Trading Company, you can rest assured that our strategies are designed to generate consistent income and growth, providing you with peace of mind around the clock.

 ### Quantitative Strategies